 Grown indoors, fiddle leaf fig plants can take on unusual shapes because of their limited access to sunlight.
-Instead of growing straight up towards the sun like they would outdoors, they may grow sideways.
+Instead of growing straight up toward the sun like they would outdoors, they may grow sideways.

 Additionally, in the wild, the lower leaves will fall off due to lack of sunlight.
 But inside, lower leaves may still get plenty of light and remain on the plant.
 This can ruin the tree-like shape many people strive for.
-In order to shape your plant to look best for its location, you’ll want to remove lower leaves and branches growing too wide.
+In order to shape your plant to look best for its location, you’ll want to remove lower leaves and branches that are growing too wide.